 The cooler nights of fall have allowed me to begin using my DSLR camera again for astrophotography.
 The overnight low has dropped to about 8-10 degrees C, a welcome relief from the scorching, humid nights of summer.

 But enough about my old DSLR for now, let’s get to the fun part.
 (My new telescope).
-To stay up to date with my latest endeavours in deep sky astrophotography, please subscribe to my email newsletter.
+To stay up to date with my latest endeavors in deep-sky astrophotography, please subscribe to my email newsletter.

 The William Optics Zenithstar 73 APO